ShumpeiYamakawa/FSUJENA_2025_species_determination/Day0_setting_2.md

 # Reset

 Some users encountered issues with setting the path or experienced system crashes during the setup.
 I recommend resetting your environment and starting the installation from scratch.
-To simplify this process, I have prepared a script that installs everything with a single command.

 1. Open a cloud shell
 2. Enter the following